-Campus Recreation holds interviews for Personal Trainers once or twice a year, depending on the need for Personal Trainers.
+Campus Recreation holds interviews for Personal Trainers twice a year, in the fall and spring.
 Individuals do not have to have a national fitness certification in order to be hired as a Personal Trainer with W&M Campus Recreation.
 However, once hired, Personal Trainers-in-Training must obtain a national Personal Trainer Certification within 6 months of the date they start work with Campus Recreation.
 Students must also go through the Campus Recreation in-house Personal Training Instructional Course, which is held in the spring semester.
 Find out more information about the Personal Training Instructional Course.

 Complete the Personal Trainer application online.

 Application Due: 11:59 PM on April 6, 2018.

 Practical Evaluations: will be Tuesday, April 10 from 7-9 PM.
 Applicants will be contacted individually about scheduling their practical evaluations.
 In the practical evaluations, candidates will be asked to teach the bench press, squat and deadlift, as well as two body weight exercises.
 These exercises will be assigned by the trainer hiring team and will be given in advance of the practical evaluations.
 We are looking for knowledge of proper form, spotting techniques, ability to verbalize appropriate cueing.

 Interviews: Wednesday, April 11 from 3:00-5:00 PM (scheduled only with individuals invited back from practical evaluations).